awsdocs/amazon-workspaces-administration-guide/doc_source/smart-cards.md

 + [Enabling Smart Cards for Linux WorkSpaces](#smart-cards-linux-workspaces)

 ## Requirements<a name="smart-cards-requirements"></a>
-+ An Active Directory Connector \(AD Connector\) directory is required\.
++ An Active Directory Connector \(AD Connector\) directory is required for pre\-session authentication\.
+AD Connector uses certificate\-based mutual Transport Layer Security \(mutual TLS\) authentication to authenticate users to Active Directory using a hardware or software\-based smart card certificate\.
 For more information about how to configure your AD Connector and your on\-premises directory, see [Directory Configuration](#smart-cards-directory-config)\.
-+ To use a smart card with a Windows or Linux WorkSpace, the user must use the Amazon WorkSpaces Windows client version 3\.1\.1 or later or the WorkSpaces macOS client version 3\.1\.5 or later\.
-For more information about using smart cards with the Windows and macOS clients, see [ Smart Card Support](https://docs.aws.amazon.com/workspaces/latest/userguide/smart_card_support.html) in the *Amazon WorkSpaces User Guide*\.
++ To use a smart card with a Windows or Linux WorkSpace, the user must use the Amazon Workspaces Windows client version 3\.1\.1 or later or the WorkSpaces macOS client version 3\.1\.5 or later\.
+For more information about using smart cards with the Windows and macOS clients, see [ Smart Card Support](https://docs.aws.amazon.com/workspaces/latest/userguide/smart_card_support.html) in the *Amazon Workspaces User Guide*\.
 + The root CA and smart card certificates must meet certain requirements\.
 For more information, see [ Enabling Smart Card Authentication for Amazon WorkSpaces](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_clientauth.html) in the *AWS Directory Service Administration Guide* and [ Certificate Requirements](https://docs.microsoft.com/en-us/windows/security/identity-protection/smart-cards/smart-card-certificate-requirements-and-enumeration#certificate-requirements) in the Microsoft documentation\.

-  In addition to those requirements, user certificates employed for smart card authentication to Amazon WorkSpaces must include the following attributes:
+  In addition to those requirements, user certificates employed for smart card authentication to Amazon Workspaces must include the following attributes:
   + The AD user's userPrincipalName \(UPN\) in the subjectAltName \(SAN\) field of the certificate\.
 We recommend issuing smart card certificates for the user's default UPN\.
   + The Client Authentication \(1\.3\.6\.1\.5\.5\.7\.3\.2\) Extended Key Usage \(EKU\) attribute\.
   + The Smart Card Logon \(1\.3\.6\.1\.4\.1\.311\.20\.2\.2\) EKU attribute\.